creative-area/CaMailer/README.md

 #CaMailer

-__CaMailer__ is a small but powerful PHP command line based program for sending electronic mail.
+__CaMailer__ is a small but powerful command line based program for sending electronic mail.
 It's written in PHP and make use of some Pear packages.

 __CaMailer__ is mainly inspired by unix tools such as Mailx or Mutt.